Adityagurung/the-football-pundits/README.md

 12. **Kaggle API** – Automated the download of raw football datasets from Kaggle into the project’s `data/` folder.

+13. **VS Code** - IDE used for development, debugging, running Bash/shell terminal and source version control.

 ## **🔁 Reproducibility**
 *Reproducibility of this project can be ensured by following the instructions for each step below.*